iihe-cms-sw/TreeAnalysis/README.md

     $ make

 Bravo !
 You have compiled the RooUnfold classes and you are ready to use it.
-You also need LHAPDF.
-If you are on lxplus it will require the following.
-I found this recipe to work: I m not saying it is the best but it worked for me.
-If you have another solution, please send it to me:

-    $ cd DYJets
-    $ mkdir lhapdf
-    $ cd lhapdf
-    $ ar -x $(SRT_LHAPATH_SCRAMRTDEL)/../../../lib/libLHAPDF.a
-    $ gcc -shared *.o -o libLHAPDF.so

-This will create the libLHAPDF.so from the libLHAPDF.a that I could not get to work.

 Three Makefile are provided.
 One for each host...
 If somebody wants to create a configure script, he can, but I found it easier to have three Makefile and